 In order to do so, we have to provide the Informatica Admin Console credentials.
 So, Please provide the appropriate Username and Password, and click the Connect button.

 TIP: Here you have to provide the Admin Username and password that you specified while installing the Informatica Server.

 Step 1: Source Definition for XML Generator Transformation in Informatica

 Once you connected successfully, Please navigate to Source Analyzer and define your Sources.
 In this example, we are using Customer table from SQL Server database as our source definitions.
 Please refer Database Source in Informatica to understand the steps involved in creating source definition

 Step 2: Create Target Definition for XML Generator Transformation in Informatica

 First Approach – Please navigate to Target Designer to define the Target.
-In this example our task is to create a XML File.
-So, go to Targets menu and select the Import XML Definition option as show below.
-By this you can define the XML Definition inside a Target definition.
+In this example, our task is to create an XML File.
+So, go to the Targets menu and select the Import XML Definition option as shown below.
+By this, you can define the XML Definition inside a Target definition.

-Ideal Approach – Go to Targets menu and select the Create option as show below.
+Ideal Approach – Go to Targets menu and select the Create option as shown below.

 Double-click on the newly created target table.
 Next, go to the Columns Tab to add a new column.
 Please select the first button (before scissors symbol) as shown below.
 This will open the empty row to add Column Name, Data Type